DESIGNING WOMEN IV:

 Egg Collective does not profit from the sales of works in this exhibition, instead proceeds directly benefit the artists, designers and participating galleries.
 To benefit mothers worldwide, Egg Collective has partnered with Every Mother Counts.
 Every Mother Counts’ mission is to make pregnancy and childbirth safe for every mother, everywhere.

-Visit the Exhibition Website to Learn More
+Visit the Designing Women Exhibition Website to Learn More

 SUPPORT SYSTEMS